 The Nebraska Department of Health and Human Services (DHHS) is on the front line when dealing with abuse and neglect that has already occurred within families.
 They've been working with Nebraska Children to lower those instances with a focus on prevention.
 Thanks to their partnership and funding, Nebraska Children has been able to work statewide to build Community Prevention Systems that keep families from entering the child welfare system, and keep children safe and healthy.
 The Nebraska Department of Education (NDE) also partners with Nebraska Children on much of our early childhood education work.

 The Nebraska Statewide Child Abuse Prevention Partnership was formed in 2006 to focus on reducing child maltreatment in our state.
-The partnership includes the Nebraska Children and Families Foundation, Nebraska Child Abuse Prevention Fund Board and the Nebraska Department of Health and Human Services.
+The partnership comprises Department and Division leadership of DHHS Children and Family Services, Public Health, and Behavioral Health, the chair and vice chair of the NCAPF Board, leadership of Nebraska Children, the office of Probation, representative from the Crime Commission, Department of Education, and Sherwood Foundation.
 Together, the partnership works to support the prevention efforts of communities across the state.

 Child Abuse Prevention Fund Board